 First it is strongly recommended that you should do some research on the subject.

-Despite popular misconception, Freemasonry does not solicit for membership.
+Despite popular misconception, Freemasonry does not solicit membership.
 We never approach individuals with invitations to join.
-Although we "advertise" what we do in publications and websites, it is up to the aspiring Mason to make the first contact.
+It is up to the aspiring Mason to make the first contact.
 You can do this through a personal request to a Mason if you know one or you can contact us via the website.

-Use the "Contact Us" page to register your interest and we will do our best to advise you on the best place to direct your application.
+Use the Joining Enquiry Form. to register your interest and we will do our best to advise you on the best place to direct your application.

 What happens next?

-On being contacted we will invite you to meet us at the Masonic Hall in Valletta for an initial discussion.
-If all seems well then over the next few months you can visit the Masonic hall in Valletta regularly so that we get to know each other.
+Once you have contacted us, we will invite you to meet us at the Masonic Hall in Valletta for an initial discussion.
+If all seems well then over the next few months you will be expected to visit the Masonic Hall in Valletta regularly so that we get to know each other.
 We will also invite you, and your partner if any, to our social functions.
 After that time, if you and we are still of the same mind we will arrange for you to apply formally to join one of our Lodges.